 However, a fair degree of planning goes into the process.
 To always ensure safety and security, you need to plan things out.
-You should have a few tips to consider when planning a road trip by the end of this piece.
+By the end of this piece, you should have a few tips to consider when planning a road trip.
 Here are five things you should consider before heading out:

 Don’t miss out on your meals